mwilliamson/node-graphjoiner/README.md

 which we define using `many()`.
 The first argument, `Book`,
 is the object type we're defining a relationship to.
-The second argument to describes how to create a query representing all of those related books: in this case all books, potentially filtered by a genre argument.
+The second argument describes how to create a query representing all of those related books: in this case all books, potentially filtered by a genre argument.

 This means we need to define `Book`: